 So should Walker have recused himself?
 Does this constitute sufficient grounds to vacate the decision?

-(edited about 4 years ago)
+(edited over 4 years ago)